bpmn-io/element-templates/docs/LIFE_CYCLE.md

 ## Evolution

 Element templates offers two built-in ways of forward migration: Through [version upgrades](#upgrading-to-a-new-version) users can forward migrate to a different template version.
 By [replacing](#migrate-to-a-different-template) a user can switch to an entirely different building block.

+[Template compatibility](#indicating-compatibility) guides users to use template versions supported in their environment.

-Both approaches are supported through an [upgrade mechanism](#upgrade-behavior) that preserves user-provided configuration (where applicable) on a best effort basis.
+Evolving (upgrading, downgrading or replacement) [preserves user-provided configuration](#upgrade-behavior) on a best effort basis.

 > [!NOTE]
 > Upgrading is user-controlled, i.e. there does not exist a [magic automatic upgrading mechanism](https://github.com/bpmn-io/design-principles#no-surprises).